 Since its founding in February 2011, Pelican Bomb has become the leading voice in contemporary art in New Orleans.
-The co-directors bring over 20 years of combined experience, international networks, and ongoing curiosity.
+Our staff members collectively bring international networks, a range of complementary experiences, and ongoing intellectual curiosity.

 The Pelican Bomb Team

-Launched in February 2011, Pelican Bomb began as an online publication of arts writing and criticism in New Orleans.
-The brainchild of a curator (Miranda Lash), programmer (Rami Sharkey), designer (Erik Kiesewetter), and editor (Cameron Shaw), it was a communal effort–born out of a shared desire to provide the city’s growing arts community with thoughtful response to the work they were creating and exhibiting.
+Launched in February 2011, Pelican Bomb began as an online publication of arts writing and criticism in New Orleans, born out of a shared desire to provide the city’s growing arts community with thoughtful responses to the works they were creating and exhibiting.
 As a regional publication, it focused on native sons and daughters, recent transplants, and folks just passing through.

-But quality writing doesn’t grow on trees, so Shaw quickly teamed up with Amanda Brinkman to imagine how to support the publication, its writers, and the artists that inspired it.
-In August 2012, the two launched Pelican Bomb’s Community Supported Art, the first program of its kind in New Orleans—which commissioned affordable, limited-edition works by exciting local artists.
+But quality writing doesn’t grow on trees, so editor Cameron Shaw quickly teamed up with Amanda Brinkman to imagine how to support the publication, its writers, and the artists that inspired it.
+In August 2012, the two launched Pelican Bomb’s Community Supported Art program—the first of its kind in New Orleans—which commissioned affordable, limited-edition works by exciting local artists.
 This also marked a new era for Pelican Bomb, taking it beyond a publication to an organization with a broadened mission to build and support a sustainable arts infrastructure in the city.